 You can utilize this data to understand problem areas, issues, and opportunities.
 Business users can then make process or policy changes to ensure customers have a positive experience.

-These metrics can be universally used, whether it is an in-house service team or an outsourced service desk.
+These metrics can be universally used, whether it is for an in-house service desk team or for an IT help desk outsourcing provider.

 Top 5 IT Help Desk Metrics You Should Track

 How many tickets does your help desk team receive at any given time period?
 The time period could be a single shift, day, week, month, or longer.

 This data can help you understand when the team receives the most tickets and how you can schedule shifts and effectively utilize resources.
 For example, if your team generally receives maximum tickets during office hours, your help desk team should be staffed with more employees during the day compared to after hours.

 You can further analyze the data to know what type of tickets are included and if you can provide better and quicker resolutions.
 For example, you can create detailed documents on self-service portals for known applications or access issues.

 2. Response Time

 Response time is the time between a support ticket being created and the first documented action taken by the help desk agent.
 For example, the agent could provide the resolution steps if it is a known issue.
 Or, if the issue needs investigation, let the customer know you are working on the ticket.

 Today, customers are demanding when it comes to customer service.
 Prompt action is the expectation.
 If they do not know what is happening with their ticket, they do not receive any updates, and the help desk agent resolving their issue will not be enough.
 The customers may still rate the experience as poor.